Last updated September 9th, 2023.

 Put simply, you should strongly reconsider if you’re thinking of starting a business or otherwise investing in Brunei.

-EDITOR’S UPDATE: This article was read by over 40,000 people in Brunei since it was originally published.
-That’s 10% of the entire country’s population.
+EDITOR’S UPDATE: This article has been read by over 40,000 people in Brunei since it was initially published.
+That’s 10% of the entire country’s population, and the numbers keep increasing.

 Naturally, locals have given us a lot of hate (and some support!) because we said Brunei is the worst country to invest in Asia.